 moved to the East Coast.
 Why?

 moved to Boston to work

 for Raytheon Corporation as a radar engineer on Patriot Missile Defense System and

-musicians and found Nerve Ring, an 11-piece performance art group.
-We did an amazing piece
+i needed to pay rent. i also needed musical community and found Nerve Ring, an 11-piece performance art group.

 on Evolution at the Institute for Contemporary Art and recorded a fine music video too,

-but the set got shut down by the police.
-And, I discovered Ibrahim Camaras Cambridge
+but the set got shut down by the police. and, i discovered Ibrahim Camaras Cambridge

 drumming circle.
 Ibrahim gave me my first djembe drum.

-djembe for traditional reasons.
-But Ibrahim had all the Boston women playing
+djembe for traditional reasons. but Ibrahim had all the Boston women playing

 returned to Milwaukee

-in the late 1980s, to work for a small Biotech company.
-We were using light energy for
+in the late 1980s, to work for a small Biotech company. we were using light energy for

 diagnostic purposes, for example, using infrared light to see through the skin

-in order to measure glucose levels in diabetics.
-We did projects with ultrasound and
+in order to measure glucose levels in diabetics. we did projects with ultrasound and

-hydroponics for the NASA space station.
-Whether it's sound
+hydroponics for the NASA space station. whether it's sound

 or light, its all electromagnetic spectrum.